uniarts-helsinki-art-and-technology/Max4PhysicalComputingAndInteraction/README.md

 # Max4PhysicalComputingAndInteraction
  material and examples for the course

+27.09.2022 merged in Uniarts GitHub

- forked from art and technology github
+2020 forked from art and technology github